ZSys-bluecombOS/docs/MediaTrix/index.md

 *Full documentation: [Language](Language)*

-The language itself is based somewhat on Lisp (inspired from GIMP's Script-Fu stuff), but only really similar in formatting, as I did also make it from scratch.
+The language itself is based somewhat on Lisp (inspired from GIMP's Script-Fu in particular), but only really similar in formatting, as I did also make it from scratch.

 Some examples: